Mitch Garver Player Props: Rangers vs. Padres

 Padres Pitching Rankings

-- The Padres have the third-ranked team ERA across all league pitching staffs (3.81).
+- The Padres have the second-ranked team ERA among all league pitching staffs (3.78).

-- Musgrove (9-3 with a 3.25 ERA and 92 strikeouts in 91 1/3 innings pitched) looks for his 10th victory when he makes the start for the Padres, his 17th of the season.
+- Padres pitchers combine to allow 117 total home runs at a clip of 1.1 per game (to rank 12th in the league).

-- His most recent appearance came on Sunday against the Detroit Tigers, when the right-hander tossed six innings, surrendering three earned runs while giving up seven hits.
+- The righty last appeared on Tuesday against the Pittsburgh Pirates, when he went 4 1/3 innings, allowing seven earned runs while giving up eight hits.

-- The 30-year-old has put together a 3.25 ERA and 9.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .251 to his opponents.
+- In 18 games this season, the 36-year-old has a 4.80 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .254 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.